aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

                         delimiter=' ',header=None)
 ```

-Now, let's have an over-view of the dataset.
+Now, let's have an overview of the dataset.

 ```python